 Now that you’re clear on the aspects to look out for, let’s understand the steps you can take to find a great Shopify developer on a budget.

 How To Find Great Shopify Developers On A Budget?

-Now that we know what we are looking for in a great developer, let’s go over the points on how to find Shopify developers on a budget:
+Now that we know what we are looking for in a great developer, let’s go over the points on how to find a Shopify developer on a budget:

 1. Search For Shopify Developers On Freelancing Websites

-If you're not ready to hire a full-time developer, consider hiring freelancers from one of the freelancing platforms.
-Freelancers are versatile and can offer different services, depending on their skillset.
+If you're not ready to hire a full-time Shopify developer, consider hiring freelancers from one of the freelancing platforms.
+Freelancers are versatile and can offer different services, depending on their skill set.

 Hiring Shopify developers on freelancing websites can be a daunting task.
 You have to scan through the hundreds of available options to find someone who syncs with your requirements.

-Some of the best platforms where you can find Shopify developers are:
+Some of the best platforms where you can find a good Shopify developer are: